webdados/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 Sure.
 Go to [GlotPress](https://translate.wordpress.org/projects/wp-plugins/multibanco-ifthen-software-gateway-for-woocommerce) and help us out.

 == Changelog ==

+= 11.3.2 - 2026-01-21 =
+* [FIX] Add an empty function to the `wc_ifthen_hourly_cron` scheduled action to avoid loop issues on Action Scheduler, introduced on 11.3.0, and clear its failed logs (Thanks Alternativa Digital for reporting)
+* [DEV] Move global upgrade routines from the Multibanco to the main plugin class

 = 11.3.1 - 2026-01-15 =
 * [DEV] Remove unnecessary development folders from the repository